Can I Lose My House in a Lawsuit?

 The Bottom Line

 Being on the losing end of a lawsuit is never a good place to be.
-However, it can happen to anyone and it's crucial to be informed and ready in case the time ever comes so that you can get the best result possible.
-While lawyers technically can come after your assets, it may not always be the case and the likelihood varies based on where you live, the type of accident that occurred, how much money and assets you possess, and the type of protection you have in place.
+However, it can happen to anyone and it’s crucial to be informed and ready in case the time ever comes so that you can get the best result possible.
+While the answer to “can I lose my house in a lawsuit” is technically yes, it may not always be the case and the likelihood varies based on where you live, the type of accident that occurred, how much money and assets you possess, and the type of protection you have in place.
 If you’ve found yourself in a tough spot and may have a lawsuit against you, talk to your lawyer about what assets you stand to lose and how you can protect them.

 1. Can My IRA Be Taken in a Lawsuit?https://www.investopedia.com/ask/answers/090915/can-my-ira-be-taken-lawsuit.asp#